What Happened Was

 What Happened Was... is a 1994 American independent film written for the screen, directed by and starring Tom Noonan.
 It is an adaptation of Noonan's original stage play of the same name.

 Premise

 The film depicts two people, played by Karen Sillas and Tom Noonan, on a first date; their conversation gradually reveals their lonely lives and hidden personalities.

 Reception

 What Happened Was... has an overall approval rating of 91% on Rotten Tomatoes.

 On the Siskel & Ebert show, Gene Siskel gave the film a thumbs up, stating that "For what is really just one long night of conversation, the stakes and the tension couldn't be any higher if these were two characters having a more conventional action scene."
-Roger Ebert, however, gave the film a thumbs down, calling it "Contrived" and stating that "There is a lot less here than meets the eye."
-The film is a favourite of filmmaker Charlie Kaufman.
+Roger Ebert gave the film a thumbs down, calling it "Contrived" and stating that "There is a lot less here than meets the eye."
+The film is a favorite of filmmaker Charlie Kaufman.

+It opened at the Angelika Film Center in Manhattan on September 9, 1994 and grossed $22,973 in its opening week.